SCENIC DRIVES AROUND THE TROSSACHS

 DUKE’S PASS LOOP

-The loop from Port of Menteith to Callander via Aberfoyle and Brig o’ Turk is 26 miles of driving heaven, taking in the Duke’s Pass, a section built by Queen Victoria so she could soak up the magnificent mountain views from horse-and-carriage.
+The loop from Port of Menteith to Callander via Aberfoyle and Brig o’ Turk is 26 miles of driving heaven, taking in the Duke’s Pass, a section built by Queen Victoria so she could soak up the magnificent mountain views from her horse-and-carriage.
 It’s even better if you detour via the Three Lochs Forest Drive, which starts two miles north of Aberfoyle and rejoins the loop 7.25 pine-lined, loch-laced miles later at Loch Achray.
 Here, you can also detour one-mile west to Loch Katrine for stunning lochside walks, cycles and scenic cruises on the steamer.
 Stop at Brig o’ Turk Tearoom or Venachar Lochside for lunch.

 TO LOCH LOMOND